jenkinsci/google-chat-notification-plugin/README.md

 1. **notifyBackToNormal**
    - This is an optional boolean parameter.
 Default value is false.
    - Notification message to be sent when build status is SUCCESS and previous build status was not SUCCESS.

+1. **notifySingleFailure**
+   - This is an optional boolean parameter.
+Default value is false.
+   - Notification message to be sent when build status is FAILURE and only on single failed build.

+1. **notifyRepeatedFailure**
+   - This is an optional boolean parameter.
+Default value is false.
+   - Notification message to be sent when build status is FAILURE and only on repeated failures.

 1. **suppressInfoLoggers**
    - This is an optional boolean parameter.
 Default value is false.